Parliaments in the Fifteenth Century

 England, now a part of the United Kingdom of Great Britain and Northern Ireland, is famous for not having any written constitution unlike, for instance, the United States of America which has a constitution dating from 1787.
 Instead, custom and practice have evolved into traditions which form an unwritten constitution, described in the 19th century by Bagehot.

 Today the UK has a constitutional monarchy advised by a Prime Minister who heads a Government in the House of Commons which derives its power from universal suffrage of the adult population of the UK.
-A second, unelected, revising chamber – the House of Lords – is a direct descendant of the high medieval Parliament of Lords Spiritual and Lords Temporal which in turn descended from the pre-Conquest witan that was called to advise and legislate with early medieval kings.
+A second, unelected, revising chamber – the House of Lords – is a direct descendant of the high medieval Parliament of Lords Spiritual and Lords Temporal which in turn descended from the pre-Conquest witan that was called to advise early medieval kings.

 To reach this position took approximately 700 years in a series of steps, some large, some small, starting from government based on the exercise of royal will.
 The last king to claim this power of vis et voluntas (force and will) was John (d.
 1216) until he was forced by the principal Barons to agree to the limitations written into Magna Carta (1215).